Safety officer interview question: The skills your interviewer may want to hear from you.

 Getting a communication skill will be a skill you must not play with because your efficiency will be on how well you communicate effectively in getting things done.

-No one avoids speaking clearly and concisely at any given in the workplace.
+No one avoids speaking clearly and concisely at any given time in the workplace.

 Problem-solving skills are a skill every safety officer must aspire to get.
 Being analytical as a safety officer will help you to solve a problem effectively.